dev-lu/ioc_analyzer/README.md

 # IoC analyzer

-Tool to check IoCs against various APIs.
+Tool to analyze IoCs with various APIs.
 Prints a detailed report and a summary table on the cli.
 IoC type is detected automatically.
-Supported IoC types and their implemented services:
+## Supported IoC types and implemented services:
 ### IP addresses
  - AbuseIPDB
  - IPQualityScore